 The Range Rover air suspension is cool…and expensive

 Many Range Rovers came equipped with an air suspension that, when working, gives the car a smooth ride that can be adjusted for different driving conditions.
 In fact, according to AutoTrader, it’s only one of the many potential problems you might have when buying a used Rover.
 This is done through several major components that cost thousands of dollars to repair or replace.
 Because many Range Rovers can still be driven with many of these mechanical pieces damaged, you can buy one without realizing that the suspension needs a substantial amount of work.

 The bags of air located at each corner of the SUV, allowing the height of the Rover to be adjusted.
 At around 100,000 these bags start to fail, causing them to leak air and become completely ineffective.
 This is a problem almost all Range Rover owners complain about once their mileage gets higher, and if it isn’t properly addressed it’s also an issue that used Range Rover buyers will have to deal with.

 Another concern that many Range Rover drivers complain about is oil leaks, which are not inevitable but also happen to low mileage cars.
 Some owners even claim they have oil leak problems as low as 70,000 or sooner, and if you’re looking to buy a used one it’s a red flag to look out for.
-While oil leaks aren’t necessarily the worst problem you can have if you continue to add oil to your engine but left unmonitored, however, they can cause catastrophic damage to your engine.
 Depending on where oil is leaking from can cause major inconveniences as well, and it’s not uncommon for an oil leak to burn in the engine bay and cause disgusting-smelling smoke.

 Many new Range Rovers inevitably have to deal with these issues, and while they may not sound too bad at first you can be left dealing with expensive repairs and other issues that don’t end up saving you any money in the long run.